herms14/herms14/README.md

 - 👋 Hi, I’m Hermes Miraflor II.
-Senior Customer Engineer for Microsoft who loves to tinker with things and do random stuffs.
+Senior Cloud Solutions Architect for Microsoft who loves to tinker with things and do random stuffs.
 - 👀 I’m interested in automating processes and deploying workloads on the cloud
 - 🌱 I’m currently learning Terraform , ARM Template Deployments, Ansible and a lots of other open source technologies
 - 📫 You can reach me at miraflor.hermes@microsoft.com or on my personal email hmiraflor@gmail.com